anothervillain/check/README.md

 ## **Installation and setup**
-> Fastest way to install, copy and run the following command:

 <pre lang="bash">
 sh -c "$(curl -fsSL https://raw.githubusercontent.com/zhk3r/check/testing/install.sh)"
 </pre>

-> If you like doing stuff manually you have to:

 | For ease of use                                      | To something like                                     |
 | :----------------------------------------------------|:------------------------------------------------------|